Health Sciences, B.S. to Pharmacy, Pharm.D. Accelerated Program

 ENGL 1900 satisfies Composition I requirement; ENGL 2XXX satisfies Composition II requirement

 Students will spend three years at Saint Louis University in the Bachelor of Science in Health Sciences program.
-They will spend four years at St. Louis College of Pharmacy.
-The Bachelor of Science in Health Sciences will be awarded after completion of their first Pharm.D.
-Professional Year.
+They will spend four years at the University of Health Sciences and Pharmacy in St. Louis.
+The Bachelor of Science in Health Sciences will be awarded after completion of their first Pharm.D. professional year.

-Please visit St. Louis College of Pharmacy’s website for more information about the Pharm.D. portion of this degree at www.stlcop.edu.
+Please visit the University of Health Sciences and Pharmacy in St. Louis's website for more information about the Pharm.D. portion of this degree at https://www.uhsp.edu.